 - What was the only gospel to not feature any demons?
 That was John.

-- Where do you find the star?
-Matthew.
+- Where do you find the birth in a manger?
+In Luke.

 - Are two of the gospels simply plagiarisms of a third?
 Yes… but there were no lawsuits for such things in the 1st Century.